SHND/args-command-router/README.md

 ### Required Switches

 These switches should be present when running your application for a specific route, otherwise your callback won't be called, even if you are mentioning them in your route string.
-(This behavior can be changed by the configuration option `verifySwitches`)
+(This behavior can be changed by the configuration option `strictSwitchMatching`)

 ```js
 app